dabbler0/hack-per-day/_posts/2014-04-14-stipulate.md

 ```
 a + b * c + d
 ```
   *Even though it computes correctly*.
-I briefly considered doing something ICE-editor like with parents telling children to wrap themselves in parens.
-But instead I decided that it would be decent behavior just to have parens in whever there were parens in the srouce code.
+I briefly considered doing something ICE-editor-like with parents telling children to wrap themselves in parens.
+But instead I decided that it would be decent behavior just to have parens in whever there were parens in the source code.
 So I did that, with little difficulty.

   UI time.
 I put the textarea on the left and the JAX on the right.
 This seems to work just fine.